Updated November 16, 2023

 - Small-cap company

-A market capitalization of a company calculated by the current price per share multiplied by the total number of its outstanding shares in the market.
-It gives the investor with an estimated valuation of the company, or it shows the size of the company.
-For example: Suppose a company has 20,000 outstanding shares in the market, and the price per share is at Rs.
+A company’s market capitalization is calculated by the current price per share multiplied by the total number of its outstanding shares in the market.
+It gives the investor an estimated valuation of the company, or it shows the size of the company.
+For example, Suppose a company has 20,000 outstanding shares in the market, and the price per share is Rs.
 20.

 Thus, its market capitalization can be calculated as outstanding shares * price per share.

 20,000 * 20 = Rs.
 4,00,000 (Market cap of the company)

 These stocks or companies are the first class in market capitalization.
 As the name itself suggests, these companies have large market capitalization.
 These are stocks of reputed companies that have been around for decades.
 The market capitalization of such companies is very high – above Rs20,000cr.

 Large-cap companies have a strong market presence, and their stocks are generally considered very safe and less volatile (low risk).
 Most listed companies regularly disclose information through exchange filing or media, such as newspapers, television, or the company’s website.
 In other words, information on large-cap companies is very easily available for investors, clients, or customers.

 Examples of large-cap companies in India include Reliance, Tata Steel, and Hindalco, among others.
 Nifty 50, BSE 100, and SENSEX 30 indices comprise large-cap companies.
 Generally, market indices are designed to comprise large-cap companies, for example – Nifty 50, SENSEX, etc.